Using Istio

 With Istio, you can test your app's reliability by simulating service failures.

-When accessing the recommender
+When accessing recommender

-service, there is a 3-second timeout.
+, there is a 3-second timeout.
 If the service does not respond within this time, the recommendations section is not displayed.

 You can simulate a failure by specifying a timeout longer than 3 seconds in the VirtualService